nraghu99/CarND-PID-Control-Project/README.md

  I then turnd twiddle off and ran the simulator and the car ran like a champ

+ I made one more optimization.
+Now the steering angle is dependent on the speed as well.
+Now the ride is really smooth.No more wobbling on a straight road at high speeds

 We've purposefully kept editor configuration files out of this repo in order to